samuelthomas2774/nxapi-znca-api/docs/api-auth.md

 - nxapi-auth is the authorisation server
 - nxapi-znca-api is the resource server and itself the protected resource

 OAuth clients must be registered at https://nxapi-auth.fancy.org.uk/oauth/clients.
+Make sure you complete the client information section - this may be visible to users authenticating with the f-generation API in the future.

 ### Tokens